AbsoluteVirtue/ecco_21/README.md

-# ecco_21
+# The Case for Non-linguistic Approach to Teaching Engineering Thinking
 Presentation, footnotes, references

 Software engineering is a multifaceted discipline.
 Mastering it requires memorizing a lot of factual information as well as learning a particular set of skills that enable the learner to tackle complex engineering tasks in a more efficient manner.
 It also requires the knowledge of at least one programming language.
 This makes teaching software engineering efficiently difficult.
 The traditional way of teaching programming (and by extension - engineering) to students heavily relies on delivering information in the form of lectures and via textbooks.
 This paper argues that lectures are becoming less and less effective [1] when it comes to teaching programming, and that there are methods of doing it using software solutions which take into account how the human brain processes code.
 This paper will provide several concrete examples of how software enables students to learn the “spirit of engineering and problem solving”1.
 Lastly, it argues that teaching programming without using textual explanations can be more effective in some contexts, and identifies several key aspects of using software that allow teaching major programming concepts without using textual information in order to make the whole learning process more efficient.

-Reliance on “content delivery”
+## Reliance on “content delivery”

 Traditionally college/university-level engineering courses are taught in the form of lectures, where teachers are required by the curriculum to cover a certain amount of content to prepare their students for subsequent courses or examinations.
 Even though lectures can make up only part of a course (with other parts being dedicated to hands-on practice in the form of laboratory work or seminars where students drive the learning process), it is a significant part that students tend to pay the most attention to.
 As such, lectures become the core of each course and shape the students’ impressions of the subject.
 This often has drastic consequences for students’ success in later courses that rely on material from previous courses, even more so in cases where students are expected to have mastered certain skills during a course [2].